bamorim/2022-elixir-conf-eu/presentation.md

 # Prometheus

-- Open-source monitoring and alerting system
+- Open-source monitoring and alerting system.
-- A multi-dimensional data model for time-series data
+- A multi-dimensional data model for time-series data.
-- PromQL: query language
+- PromQL: query language.
-- Data collection via **pull** over simple HTTP protocol
+- Data collection via **pull** over simple HTTP protocol.

 ---

 # Pull vs Push

-- Prometheus is Pull, that is, Prometheus controls when to ask for metrics
+- Prometheus is Pull, that is, Prometheus controls when to ask for metrics.
-  - Improves back-pressure (if Prometheus is overloaded it can delay the sampling)
+  - Improves back-pressure (if Prometheus is overloaded it can delay the sampling).
 - Your app just need to:
-  - Keep last values for metrics
+  - Keep last values for metrics.
-  - Be able to report them when Prometheus request (in a specific format)
+  - Be able to report them when Prometheus request (in a specific format).

 ---